 Klout is a website and mobile app that uses social media analytics to rank its users according to online social influence via the “Klout Score,” which is a numerical value between 1 and 100.

-The increase in her “Klout Score” clearly demonstrates an increase in her exposure, as we send out monthly email newsletters to keep the voiceover industry, as a whole, informed of Debbie’s recent work and availability.
+The increase in her “Klout Score” clearly demonstrates an increase in her exposure.
+We send out monthly email newsletters to keep the voiceover industry, as a whole, informed of Debbie’s recent work and availability.

 In short, with Debbie’s rebranding now public (and periodically assessed), my role is to manage Debbie Irwin’s online presence to ensure one look, one feel, and one tone to the company’s brand messaging across both traditional and non-traditional marketing channels.